 What kind of phone do you use?

 You don’t use a cell phone or a landline.
 If you’re hired, Next Wave will let you download their software program to make the calls through while you’re online.
-You will need high-speed internet and also a headset.
+You will need high-speed internet and also a work from home headset.

 Is the work steady?